intIvy/SortingAlgorithms/README.md

 # SortingAlgorithms

 This is the Java implementation for the sorting algorithms: Bubble, Insertion, Shell, Selection, and Merge sort.
+They are nice to have on hand!

 Here is a chart of the preformance speeds for all off the algorithms where the X-value represents the number of elements in an array being tested and the Y-value is the avg runtime in milliseconds.